 Dr. Gina Agarwal describes herself as a Primary Care Epidemiologist — leading a program of research that focuses on improving health systems for vulnerable populations, ensuring people in need receive appropriate care at the right time and in the right place.
 Her work has driven health system change in Ontario.
 It has been published in influential journals including the Canadian Medical Association Journal and been featured by national media, including the CBC.
 She holds multiple major grants from the Canadian Institute of Health Research (CIHR) and Hamilton Health Sciences for her research on novel health risk-assessment programs for seniors in vulnerable areas and seniors’ buildings.
 Her work with community paramedicine has been recognized as the foundation for the standardized ‘wellness clinic’ provision offered by paramedics across many municipalities.

-The CP@Clinic (Community Paramedicine at Clinic) program was inspired by her PhD work with the CHAP Program in Grimsby (the CHAD Program) and links to her involvement with other CHAP-like research programs in the South Asian Community (C-ChAMP).
+Gina is the Principal Investigator of McMaster Community Paramedicine Research Team.
+The Community Paramedicine at Clinic CP@clinic program was inspired by her PhD work with the CHAP Program in Grimsby (the CHAD Program) and links to her involvement with other CHAP-like research programs in the South Asian Community (C-ChAMP).
 She is also the lead of the CHAP-Philippines research program, and has an avid interest in Global Health Research.

 An academic general practitioner who trained and worked in England since the early 90’s, Gina joined the McMaster Department of Family Medicine in 2000.
 She works as a family physician with a busy family practice at the McMaster Family Practice (MFP) where she is deeply involved in training family medicine residents.